-Virus surges in the TSA; union wants vulnerable officers kept home
+Union wants vulnerable TSA officers to be kept home as coronavirus cases among employees surge

 Then, just as they did in the country at large, the number of new cases began to level off, not topping 1,000 until 10 weeks later on July 9.
 But since that date, the number of cases has been climbing more quickly, taking just another four weeks to reach 1,500 on Tuesday.

-Six agency employees have died of COVID-19, the disease caused by the novel coronavirus, as has one contractor.
+Six agency employees have died of covid-19, the disease caused by the novel coronavirus, as has one contractor.

 Nearly all the cases are among screening officers who check passengers’ baggage to make sure they’re not carrying anything dangerous through airport checkpoints.
 For much of the spring, high-risk officers were allowed to stay home without using their normal leave balances.
 Regional TSA leaders were able to reduce schedules for other employees.